elsedore/elsedore/README.md

 💼 I'm a Data Analytics Consultant based in Paris, currently working in the automotive tech industry.

 👀 I’m interested in analysis and prediction related to product analytics, healthcare, and user experiences.
 My work typically focuses on predictive analytics, reporting & insights, and defining new metrics.
 The tools I primarily use are Python, R, SQL, Tableau, and GCP.
-🫢 Fun-fact, I also have a software development background [here my formal github space](https://github.com/sheismeld).
+🫢 Fun-fact, I also have a software development background ([my formal github](https://github.com/sheismeld)).

 🌱 I recently worked on articles personnal recommandation systems based on user preferences for an online wearing shop.
 I'm currently learning more data scientist stuffs.